BertrandMarechal/skem/README.md

 Use the `--name` (or `-n`) option to provide the name of the blueprint you want to remove.
 Clears the library if no value is provided.

+Use the `--force` (or `-f`) option to remove the confirmation prompt on clearing the blueprint library.

 ### List